 - Put the garlic and chili purees in the processor with the lime zest and juice, oregano, butter, and a teaspoon of salt.
 Puree until soft and smooth.
 Add more salt if necessary.

 Serves 4-6.
 Tip: If making ahead of time, bring to room temperature to allow butter in sauce to soften.

 As someone who loves to graze, a favorite way to dine and entertain is with cheese and charcuterie, or an antipasti platter.
 Thanks to Fry's and their Taste of Italy campaign, this week was the perfect opportunity.
-For two weeks every September, Fry's introduces authentic ingredients imported from Italy, and I received a complimentary gift basket for inspiration.
-This antipasti platter was a perfect al fresco meal to enjoy with my parents on a beautiful autumn afternoon (disclosure: Roasted peppers and jarred pesto were gifted; all others were purchased at Fry's).
+For two weeks this September, Fry's introduced authentic ingredients imported from Italy, and I received a complimentary gift basket for inspiration.
+This antipasti platter was a perfect al fresco meal to enjoy with my parents on a beautiful autumn afternoon (disclosure: Roasted peppers and jarred pesto were gifted; all other ingredients were purchased at Fry's).

 Colorful fingerling potatoes were coated with extra virgin olive oil and seasoned with homemade herb salt, and fresh thyme.
 I left them whole, but they could also be halved.
-Roast at 425°F, turning occasionally, until tender, about 25 minutes.
-Toss with jarred Ascheri Basil Pesto made with Genovese basil and impored from Liguria, fresh cracked black pepper, and a squeeze of fresh lemon.
+Roast at 425°F, turning occasionally until tender, about 25 minutes.
+Toss with jarred Ascheri Basil Pesto made with Genovese basil and imported from Liguria, fresh cracked black pepper, and a squeeze of fresh lemon.